NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 ```

 ## June 15, 2019
-Calculate kg of Uranium and exchange $growth for Purchasing_Power which is better correlated to CO2 emmissions.
+Calculate kg of Uranium and exchange $growth for Purchasing Power which is better correlated to CO2 emissions.

 ekg|eFFkg|U235kg|FuelMbl|NatGasGcm|Co2Tton|$PP|Country
 ---:|---:|---:|---:|---:|---:|---:|---